The Johns Hopkins University

 The University’s Anti-Harassment Policy defines and prohibits discrimination and harassment based on other legally protected classes identified in relevant local, state and federal laws, including sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, and veteran status.

 The Director-Title IX Coordinator provides information to members of the University community, including the complainant and the respondent, regarding their rights under the foregoing policies, these Procedures, and Title IX, including information regarding the University’s investigation and disciplinary processes, the availability of interim measures, the availability of medical, counseling and other resources, and the ability to file a complaint with law enforcement authorities.

 Complaints of Discrimination, Harassment, Sexual Misconduct, Relationship Violence and Stalking

-Complaints of discrimination or harassment may be brought to the Vice Provost or the Director-Title IX Coordinator where the following protected classes are implicated: sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, veteran status, or other legally protected characteristic.
-Complaints of sexual misconduct, relationship violence and stalking may also be brought to the Vice Provost or the Director-Title IX Coordinator.
+Complaints of discrimination or harassment may be brought to the Vice Provost or the Assistant Vice Provost, Title IX Coordinator where the following protected classes are implicated: sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, veteran status, or other legally protected characteristic.
+Complaints of sexual misconduct, relationship violence and stalking may also be brought to the Vice Provost or Assistant Vice Provost, Title IX Coordinator.
 Information on filing a complaint with OIE can be found on the JHU Sexual Assault Response and Prevention website.

 Vice Provost for Institutional Equity